Parameter Estimation in Nonlinear Multivariate Stochastic Differential Equations Based on Splitting Schemes: Acknowledgement

 \section{Acknowledgement}

-This work has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No 956107, "Economic Policy in Complex Environments (EPOC)"; Novo Nordisk Foundation NNF20OC0062958; and Independent Research Fund Denmark | Natural Sciences 9040-00215B.
+This work has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No 956107, "Economic Policy in Complex Environments (EPOC)"; and Novo Nordisk Foundation NNF20OC0062958.
+This work has been partially supported by MIAI@Grenoble Alpes, (ANR-19-P3IA-0003).

+We would like to thank three anonymous referees, an Associate Editor and the Editor for their constructive comments that improved the paper.
+We are thankful to the third reviewer for providing the HE method implementation for the Lorenz system.

 {S\arabic{section}} {S\arabic{equation}}